AllenDowney/ExercisesInC/README.md

-# ExercisesInC
+# Exercises in C:

-by Allen B. Downey
+By Allen B. Downey,

 Exercises for people learning the C programming language.